-Managed Apple ID: What it REALLY is and why you should be interested
+What is Managed Apple ID and why you should care

 When you hear about Managed Apple IDs, what’s your first thought?

 For many, it’s something like, “This will make it easier for our employees to buy apps.”

 It’s reasonable to associate “Apple IDs” with consumer use and, therefore, app purchases.
 But that’s not what Managed Apple IDs are for; they enable a whole lot more.

 Managed Apple IDs are accounts created through Apple Business Manager that are owned and controlled by your organization and designed specifically for business purposes.
 They let your employees access controlled corporate data in iCloud and allow document sharing and collaboration in Pages, Keynote, and Numbers.

 But this is just the start.

 Managed Apple IDs offer other advantages that may seem less obvious: